serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 The solution seems straightforward at this point: building and adding new images to the container registry should also be done with a pull-based approach.
 We need a daemon that polls application repositories for peer-reviewed (trusted) changes to `master`.
 Upon a change, it builds the application's Dockerfile and safely puts the image in the container registry.

-What we're looking for is something like this:
+What we're looking for is something like this (again, arrows):

 ![pull pipeline](https://alex.kaskaso.li/images/posts/pull_pipeline.png "pull pipeline"){: .center-image }